ogradyc01/GoldenCheetah/UG_ChartTypes_Activities.md

 ## Performance

-This chart type provides all the graphs for your ride data series.
+This chart type provides all the graphs for your activity data series.
 In addition to data series which are captured by the head-unit directly, GoldenCheetah also delivers some derived series like 'Delta' series.

 ![Performance](https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/Performance-Overview.jpg)

 ## Performance Basic
 * Basic Settings
   * `Shading` - here you select if, and how your power data curve is shown
-  * `X-Axis `- choose if your ride X-Axis is plotted 'by time' or 'by distance'
+  * `X-Axis `- choose if your activity X-Axis is plotted 'by time' or 'by distance'
   * `Smooth` - smooths the graphs - the value set here is used for all curves

 * View Settings